readthedocs/readthedocs.org/docs/dev/design/telemetry.rst

 Format
 ~~~~~~

-The final information to be saved would have the following information:
+The final information to be saved would consist of:

 - project: the project id/slug
-- version: the version slug
+- version: the version id/slug
-- build: the build id (which may stop existing if the project is deleted)
+- build: the build id, date, length, status.
-- date: full date in isoformat or timestamp (POSIX)
 - user_config: Original user config file
 - final_config: Final configuration used (merged with defaults)
 - packages.pip: List of pip packages with name and version